hanskrio/tio4900-masked-ppo/README.md

 *   **Configuration-Driven Experiments:** Uses Hydra for managing experiment configurations, allowing for easy sweeps and ablation studies.

 ## Project Structure
-The main DRL logic and package is within the `masked_ppo/` directory:
+The main DRL logic and package is within the `masked_ppo/` directory.

 ## Setup and Installation